Mel Furniss Mel Furniss

 Let someone in.

 Here’s the thing: we weren’t designed to heal on our own.
-That’s one of the messy parts about being a human—we’re hurt by people and we’re healed alongside people.
+That’s one of the messy parts about being a human—we’re hurt through people and we’re healed through people.
 I know that feels counterintuitive.
 But it’s the way life works on this side of heaven.
 Our pain will eat us alive if we leave it in the basement of our hearts.
 When we open the door… well, it’s kind of brutal, and I can’t promise it’ll feel great.
-But I can promise you you’ll learn a lot.
-I can promise you it’ll bear good fruit.
-And I can promise you the Redeemer will be with you and the people around you every step of the way.
+But I can promise you’ll learn a lot.
+I can promise it’ll bear good fruit.
+And I can promise you the Redeemer will be with you every step of the way.
 He makes beautiful things out of dust, friends.
 And what the enemy intends for evil, God can and will use for our good and His glory.

 So may we bravely step into the light.
 And may our vulnerability produce more vulnerability.
 I believe it can change the world, one redeemed story at a time.